rooftopcellist/recipes/pr-preview/pr-54/slow-cooker/index.md

 ## Slow Cooker

-Recipes that are perfect for slow cooking - set it and forget it!
+Recipes that are perfect for slow cookers - set it and forget it!